Qiskit/qiskit-metapackage/.github/CONTRIBUTING.md

 ## Documentation

 The documentation of Qiskit is in the ``docs`` directory.
 The documentation is generated using [Sphinx](http://www.sphinx-doc.org).
 In the main directory are the installing and general files and then in each subdirectory contains documentation for each element of Qiskit.
 Once a pull request is accepted the documentation will be auto-generated and rendered at [https://qiskit.org/documentation](https://qiskit.org/documentation).

-To edit the documentation edit the rst files directly and then a html version can be made using:
+To edit the documentation, edit the rst files directly and then a html version can be made using:

 ```bash
     $> make doc
 ```

 The local html version of the documentation can be found at `docs/_build/html/index.html`.

 ## Versioning